‘Forgive us our sins’

 For the Reverend Mother is the self-appointed leader of a small religious retreat, a secluded Priory, where she and her fellow Sisters can devote their lives to the Lord and seek atonement for their pasts.
 However, upon her arrival, Persephone is plagued with terrifying visions and soon realises that it’s not Salvation that awaits her, but a battle for her very soul itself…

 Heretiks will be available on DVD in the UK via Thunderbird Releasing on 27 May 2019.
 Vertical Entertainment is distributing the movie in the US as The Convent.

-Although Heretiks is undoubtedly a more accomplished production, Hyett’s Howl provided a more satisfying viewing experience.
-Paul E. Francis, who also composed for Howl, contributes another satisfyingly ‘horror’ score.
+Although Heretiks is a more accomplished production, Hyett’s previous film Howl provides a more robust viewing experience.
+Paul E. Francis, who also composed for Howl, contributes another satisfyingly horror-themed score.

 ” …it goes for a blasted heath look, dingy interiors and authentically scratchy-looking costumes rather than prettified countryside, lush art direction and flimsy nighties.
 Its crudeness around the edges extends to some of the effects and a few of the performances, but it has a gloomy, sinister, atmosphere and some moments of effective dread going for it.”
 The Kim Newman Web Site

 “As the horrors slowly reveal themselves, Hyett struggles to build tension or palpable fear, and the film’s climax is overly reliant on poorly realised effects work.
 The performances are fine, save for Ironside’s bafflingly brief and ultimately wasteful cameo, but Heretiks simply fails to draw us in.”
 Screen Anarchy